harshiempire/my-rules-ast/README.md

 ```
 4. Experiment with combining additional rules and test the functionality.
 ```
-* Also tested combining merged rules
+* Also tested combining merged rules where tested merging with the `Idempotent Law` and `Absorption Law`
+---